AltGophers/numbase/CONTRIBUTING.md

 <li>Description</li>
 <li>What features will you implement? (an exhaustive list)</li>

-**NB:** After creating an issue, wait for the issue to be assigned to you by one of the maintainers.
+**NB:** After creating an issue, wait for the issue to be assigned to you by one of the admins.